On duoidal $\infty$-categories: Introduction

 There are many approaches to the theory of higher categories, and we have many models of $(\infty,1)$-categories, where $(\infty,1)$-categories are $\infty$-categories in which all $k$-morphisms are invertible for $k>1$.
 Quasi-categories are one of these models, which were originally introduced by Boardman-Vogt~\cite{Boardman-Vogt} in their study of homotopy invariant algebraic structures.
 After that, quasi-categories are extensively developed by Joyal~\cite{Joyal1,Joyal2}, Lurie~\cite{Lurie1,Lurie2}, and many others.
 Quasi-categories and other models of $(\infty,1)$-categories have many applications in many areas of mathematics.
 According to Lurie~\cite{Lurie1}, we use the term $\infty$-category to refer to quasi-categories and other models of $(\infty,1)$-categories.

-Comodules over Hopf algebroids of co-operations for generalized cohomology theories play fundamental roles in chromatic homotopy theory~ \cite{MRW, Morava, Ravenel}.
+Comodules over Hopf algebroids of co-operations for generalized (co)homology theories play fundamental roles in chromatic homotopy theory~ \cite{MRW, Morava, Ravenel}.
 We can regard Hopf algebroids as examples of bimonoids in the duoidal category of bimodules over graded commutative rings.
-In \cite{Torii} we have studied $\infty$-categories of comodule spectra over coalgebras of co-operations for generalized cohomology theories.
-Along the way, we realized that we need to develop a theory of duoidal categories in the setting of $\infty$-categories in order to discuss multiplicative structures on these $\infty$-categories of comodule spectra.
+In \cite{Torii} we have studied $\infty$-categories of comodule spectra over coalgebras of co-operations for generalized (co)homology theories.
+Although we did not use multiplicative structures on $\infty$-categories of comodule spectra in \cite{Torii}, we realized that we need to develop a theory of duoidal categories in the setting of $\infty$-categories in order to discuss multiplicative structures on these $\infty$-categories of comodule spectra.

 In this paper we will introduce duoidal categories in the setting of $\infty$-categories, which we call duoidal $\infty$-categories.
 We have three kinds of functors between duoidal categories, which are called bilax, double lax, and double oplax monoidal functors.
 Corresponding to theses functors, we define three kinds of functors between duoidal $\infty$-categories.
 We construct three $\infty$-categories